harness/developer-hub/docs/platform/6_Security/1-harness-secret-manager-overview.md

 :::

-You can manage your secrets in Harness using either a Key Management Service or third-party Secrets Manager.
+You can manage your secrets in Harness by using either a key management service (KMS) or a third-party secrets manager.

 #### Using Key Management Services